David4bay/Practice-HTML-CSS-/README.md

 # Practice-HTML-CSS-
-This is where i practice html and css.
+This is where I practice html and css styling.